How do I pay myself as a small business owner?

 If you are a limited company paying yourself, things work quite differently because you are an employee of the company, even if you are the sole employee.

 In this instance, it might help to think of your business and yourself as two separate entities.

 If you pay yourself under £486 per month you can be exempt from paying tax, yet if you earn more, then you need to register yourself as an employer at the government website.

-From there you will receive two letters from HMRC which will include your PAYE and Accounts Office references and your activation code for PAYE online.
-After this you will need to set up a payroll.
+From there you'll receive two letters from HMRC which will include your PAYE and Accounts Office references and your activation code for PAYE online.
+After this, you will need to set up a payroll.
 Visit GOV.UK for more information on setting up and running a payroll.